Turkish high court accepts indictment against Kurdish party

 The move against the HDP — the second-largest opposition party in Turkey’s parliament — comes amid a widespread government crackdown.
 Dozens of elected HDP lawmakers and mayors — including former co-chairs Selahattin Demirtas and Figen Yuksekdag — as well as thousands of party members have been arrested on terror-related accusations.
 Meanwhile, several HDP mayors who were elected in 2019 have been replaced by state-appointed trustees.

-Turkey’s president has called HDP members terrorists, while his nationalist party allies have repeatedly called for the party to be shut down.
-President Recep Tayyip Erdogan's government has also been behind a general crackdown on dissent ever since a failed 2016 coup attempt.
+Turkey’s President Recep Tayyip Erdogan has called HDP members terrorists, while his nationalist party allies have repeatedly called for the party to be shut down.
+Erdogan's government has also been behind a general crackdown on dissent ever since a failed 2016 coup attempt.

+The main opposition Republican People's Party, or CHP, which has long accused Turkey's judiciary of being under the influence of Erdogan's government, suggested on Monday that the prosecutor had received “instructions” to open the case.

+“The closure of a party through a case that was opened under instructions will hurt the people's conscience,” said CHP spokesman Faik Oztrak.

-On Thursday, a gunman attacked a HDP’s office in Izmir, western Turkey, killing a female employee.
+On Thursday, a gunman attacked an HDP office in Izmir, western Turkey, killing a female employee.
 The assailant entered the building, fired shots and attempted to set it on fire, the party said.
+He was arrested.

+The Kurds are scattered mainly in southeastern Turkey as well as parts of Syria, Iraq and Iran.
+They constitute Turkey's largest ethnic minority group and make up an estimated 20% of the country's population.

 The PKK is considered a terror organization by Turkey, the European Union and the U.S. The group has led an armed insurgency against the Turkish state since 1984 and the conflict has killed tens of thousands of people.